-The MSF program seeks to prepare students for careers in risk management, asset management and corporate finance.
-Students completing the program should have specialized knowledge of financial securities, financial markets, risk metrics, investment criteria, capital budgeting techniques and hedging strategies.
-Students completing the program should also have general modeling and analytical skills, including the ability to write computer programs, work with databases, simulate outcomes, perform regression analysis and solve constrained optimization problems.
-Our MSF graduates work at investment and commercial banks, investment funds (hedge funds, venture capital funds, mutual funds), insurance companies, trading firms, manufacturing and service companies, consulting firms, and rating agencies as bankers, brokers, portfolio managers, analysts, traders, risk managers and programmers.
+Loyola's MSF graduates work at investment and commercial banks, investment funds (hedge funds, venture capital funds, mutual funds), insurance companies, trading firms, manufacturing and service companies, consulting firms, and rating agencies as bankers, brokers, portfolio managers, analysts, traders, risk managers, and programmers.

-Courses for this program may be completed on a full-time or part-time basis.
-Students may complete the degree in approximately 18-24 months or 30–36 months, depending on the pace you choose and the number of courses required.
+Graduate courses for the MSF program may be completed on a full-time or part-time basis.
+You can complete the degree in approximately 12—15 months of full-time study, depending on the pace you choose and the number of courses required.

-- Provides a range of employment options, including joining corporate treasuries, investment banks, insurance companies, and large non-profit organizations
+- Prepare for a range of employment options, including joining corporate treasuries, investment banks, insurance companies, and large nonprofit organizations

-- Teaches graduates analytical skills to solve complex financial problems
+- Gain analytical skills to solve complex financial problems

-- Entrance into an impressive network of successful alumni, many of whom live and work in the Chicago area
+- Join an impressive network of successful alumni, many of whom live and work in the Chicago area

 - The industry leaders on the Financial Advisory Board ensures that our curriculum—and your MSF degree—remains relevant and cutting edge